SAP-samples/data-intelligence-pyoperator-generator/README.md

 ## Contributing

 All support is appreciated.
 For SAP employees I can add you to the project while for non-SAP employees I would add coding to the script and state your contribution in this section.

+The code of the generator is in the folder [generator-di-pyoperator](./generator-di-pyoperator) where you can modify the [index.js](./generator-di-pyoperator/generators/app/index.js).

 ## License
 Copyright (c) 2021 SAP SE or an SAP affiliate company.
 All rights reserved.
 This project is licensed under the Apache Software License, version 2.0 except as noted otherwise in the [LICENSE](LICENSES/Apache-2.0.txt) file.